Contents

 Genuine Faith

-Faith plays a pivotal role in the process of salvation.
-Believers place their trust in Jesus Christ as their Savior and accept His sacrificial death as the atonement for their sins.
-This faith is more than intellectual assent; it involves a personal, transformative relationship with Christ.
+Faith holds a central position in the journey of salvation.
+Those who believe place their reliance on Jesus Christ as their redeemer and acknowledge his selfless sacrifice as the means of forgiveness for their sins.
+This faith extends beyond mere intellectual agreement—it encompasses a life-changing connection with Christ.

 The story of the criminal crucified next to Jesus illustrates this truth.
 Despite his past, he repented and expressed his faith in Jesus.
 In response, Jesus assured him of salvation that very day.
 The salvation of humanity, therefore, is founded in faith, and the act and notion of repentance are crucial elements of salvation.
 Repentance and salvation are two sides of the same coin.